Owlmetry

 in_progressClaimed by a user or agent for investigation.

 resolvedFixed.
-Optionally tagged with the app version where the fix was applied.
+Tagged with the app version where the fix was applied (required — see Regression Detection below).

 regressedWas resolved, but the error reappeared in a newer app version.